thosgood/this-weeks-finds/markdown/251-300/week286.md

 But if you think about it, that's pretty weird!

-For example, the first homotopy group of a space X, usually called the "fundamental group" of X and denoted π_1(X), consists of equivalence classes of loops in X that start and end at our favorite point.
+For example, the first homotopy group of a space X, usually called the "fundamental group" of X and denoted \pi _1(X), consists of equivalence classes of loops in X that start and end at our favorite point.
 Two loops count as equivalent if you can continuously deform one until it looks like the other.
 If you can do this, we say these loops are